Exploring data activation: What it is and how to use it

 SaaS → Low/no code iPaaS → SaaS

-Because there are so many business tools out there, it’s impossible for vendors to support integrations across the entire landscape.
+Because there are so many business tools out there, it’s impossible for vendors to support integrations across the whole landscape.
 An entire industry has developed to support the long tail of API integrations for data activation across tools.
 This category is called iPaaS, which stands for Integration Platform as a Service.
 Some of the most popular tools are low/no-code solutions like Zapier and Workato.
 The workflow can become complex, but generally data activation is simple: choose your source system and the data you want to activate, then choose your destination system, map the data fields, and the iPaaS service will take care of syncing the data.

 SaaS → technical iPaaS → SaaS